ShaheenHossain/eagle-12.1/doc/reference/views.rst

             Using ``states`` in combination with ``attrs`` may lead to unexpected results as domains are combined with a logical AND.
     ``context``
-        merged into the view's context when performing the button's Eagle ERP call ``confirm``
+        merged into the view's context when performing the button's Eagle call ``confirm``
-        confirmation message to display (and for the user to accept) before performing the button's Eagle ERP call
+        confirmation message to display (and for the user to accept) before performing the button's Eagle call

     .. declared but unused: help